The Legacy of the Safavids in Persia

 Once again, the capital was moved to better align with the new Shah’s administrative and cultural vision.
 Isfahan was dubbed the capital of the Safavid Empire in 1598, and Abbas I was the first Shah to commission a congressional mosque, the Sheikh Lotf-Allah Mosque (completed 1619), as well as other prominent buildings to highlight his time as king, including Ali Qapu Palace (1615), and the Royal Mosque (1638), all of which enclose the Maydan-e Naqsh-e Jahan square in the centre of the city.
 The Shah brought in more wealth to the royal domain by retaking ownership of the lands that the Qizilbash had been overseeing since the foundation of the Safavid Empire, and by also increasing trade relationships with Europe, especially England, with new trade routes through Norway, the Volga river and the Caspian Sea, which successfully avoided contested borders with the Ottomans and Portuguese (in Hormuz).
 After reforming the political structure so that he held absolute power, Shah Abbas I was revered for his ability to lift the Safavids from the chaos that arose following his grandfather’s death, creating peace with the Ottomans and increasing prosperity through trade.

 The Safavid empire was very closely linked to the Mughal Empire in India.
 The Mughal Empire was vastly wealthy and demonstrated immense artistry in the textiles, paintings and other commodities for trade.
-A number of the artists in their employ were migrants from the Safavid Empire and kept great exchanges between the two.
+A number of the artists in their employ were migrants from the Safavid Empire, leading to cultural exchange between the two empires.

 Although the Safavids had a seemingly unified society under Shah Abbas I, the Empire became increasingly fragmented following his death in 1629.
 His successors all followed the same political structure of absolute power that Shah Abbas I did, but more expansive networks of relationships somewhat reduced their responsibilities and thus their control.
 His successors did not manage to keep the Empire protected from invading armies and Isfahan was lost to Afghan soldiers in 1722.
-Without a strong leader with military capability and gumption, Isfahan was never reclaimed and this in effect brought an end to the Safavid empire.
+Without a strong leader with military capability and gumption, Isfahan was never reclaimed, essentially bringing an end to the Safavid empire.

 A Legacy Never Lost

 The Safavids’ history is bound to modern day Iran, through its architecture and art, political institutions and ideology.
-This great Asian empire represented an evolving governance that reacted to the characteristics, whether weaknesses or strengths, of both its rivals and its allies so that it could best maintain control of its land and people.
-For example, the once essential responsibility of the Qizilbach to manage the territories were retracted following concerns over loyalties and instability of a decentralised system.
-Strong ties to the Shi’i religion were at the heart of all political decisions and ruling, which still remains deeply embedded in modern Iran.
-The beautiful tiles and textiles at local bazaars and mosques owe their origins to Safavid Shahs.
+The Empire was always evolving, reacting to the strengths and weaknesses of rivals and allies in order to best maintain control of its land and people.
+For example, the once essential responsibility of the Qizilbash to manage the territories were retracted following concerns over loyalties and instability of a decentralised system.
+Moreover, the Safavid dynasty established the centrality of Shi’ism to the Iranian polity, a centrality reaffirmed by the 1979 Iranian Revolution.